 Clearly my mother wasn’t good at cleaning the carpet underneath the bed.
 I can’t remember how long I would stay on the floor for.
 Most importantly, if I heard someone coming up the stairs, in a flash I would be pulled back to my body, safe and sound.

 Furthermore, I remember being scared of going down the stairs.
 I had a feeling that an old man was about to peer over the banister and do something horrible.
 To get myself down the stairs, I would edge down slowly with my back against the wall, keeping watch.
 Once I was half way down, I would run the rest of the way.

 What made me this scared?

-Years later my daughter had an imaginary friend and at the same time, I would often see a shadow darting past out of the corner of my eye.
-There was no explanation for the shadow.
+Years later my daughter had an imaginary friend and I would often hear her playing with him.
+His name was ‘Kenny’.
+At the same time, I often saw a shadow darting past out of the corner of my eye.
+There was no explanation for seeing this shadow!

 Since my spiritual awakening, my psychic abilities are growing stronger.
 Before you say it, I do take this seriously and I practice protection.